 The Dutch try as much as possible to decriminalise the use of drugs, making it a private matter of each individual, and not a matter for the enforcement apparatus.

-A list of mushrooms were banned under legislation but one type was omitted from the list: the truffle!
-So yeah, that’s why you can still legally buy truffles in the Netherlands and mentally trip throughout your whole physical trip through Amsterdam.
+A list of mushrooms were banned under the legislation but one type was omitted from the list: the truffle!
+That’s why you can still legally buy truffles in the Netherlands and mentally trip throughout your whole physical trip through Amsterdam.

 Where can you buy truffles?